 - Convenient; You can get all your mail items at once if you want to, so you can have dedicated time to pick up your mail and go through it.
 Some post offices even have the PO boxes in lobby locations, so you don’t even come at business hours and can pick them up 24/7.

 - Choice; You can choose the size of the mailbox and the plan according to your needs

-However, there are also some disadvantages to PO boxes that you should know about before getting one;
+However, there are also some disadvantages that you should know about before getting one;

 - You have to go and pick up your mail.